-Section Focus: You will learn the basics of conventional water treatment.
-At the end of this section, you will be able to describe the water treatment and filtration process.
-There is a post quiz at the end of this section to review your comprehension and a final examination for your contact hours.
+Section Focus: You will learn the basics of hydraulics, with a study into various pumps and motors.
+At the end of this section, you the student will be able to understand and describe water pumps and motors and the associated hydraulic principles that are found in water treatment production.
+There is a post quiz at the end of this section to review your comprehension and a final examination in the Assignment for your contact hours.